 By: BRUCE SCHREINER, Associated Press

-The proposal was denounced by the Humane Society of the United States.
+The provision was supported by Kentucky Farm Bureau but opposed by the Humane Society of the United States.

-It comes about a month after an undercover investigation revealed animal cruelty at a western Kentucky pig farm, said Paul Shapiro, the Humane Society's vice president of farm-animal protection.
-Video and photographs showed large pigs confined in cages so small that they couldn't turn around, and showed sows being fed the remains of diseased piglets, he said.
+Humane Society officials said the so-called "ag-gag" language surfaced about a month after an undercover investigation revealed animal cruelty at a western Kentucky pig farm.
+They said video and photographs showed large pigs confined in cages so small that they couldn't turn around, and showed sows being fed the remains of diseased piglets.

 In recent years, animal rights groups have released undercover video elsewhere around the country exposing instances of animal abuse at slaughterhouses and farms.